microsoft/Mastering-the-Marketplace/docs/container/Labs/lab2-prepare-container-deployment/index.md

 1. Open  `container-labs\container-package\AzureTodo\values.yaml` in your text editor.
 2. Update lines 10 & 14 with your ACR server name.
 For example `myacr.azureacr.io`.
-3. Get the image digest of your `todojs:v1` image.
+3. Locate the value of the `todojs:v1` digest and copy it.

     > **Image Digest**
     >